 The green herb in the salad is called seri in Japanese, but it's also known as Minari (Korean), Chinese Celery or Java Dropwort.
 It's an Asian herb that grows in wet areas such as along streams and around lakes and can usually be found in Asian grocery stores.
 If you can't find it locally, you can substitute watercress, arugula, or cilantro in the salad.

-Whether you decide to serve it topped with the salad or not, the crispy skinned chicken works with all sorts of sauces and toppings.
+Whether you decide to serve it topped with the salad or not, the crispy skinned chicken works with all sorts of sauces and toppings and it's a great addition to Chinese Chicken Salad.
 If you decide to forgo the salad, try the crisp chicken with teriyaki sauce, korean fried chicken sauce, or even by itself, with a sprinkle of lemon zest and a splash of lemon juice.

 - 2 teaspoons baking soda.